INVESTOR ALERT: Edelson Lechtz - GuruFocus.com

 NEWTOWN, Pa., Dec.
-13, 2022 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers and holders of Enviva Inc. (“Enviva” or the “Company”) (: EVA) common stock.
+15, 2022 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers and holders of Twist Bioscience Corporation (“Twist” or the “Company”) ( TWST) common.

-Investors who purchased Enviva common stock between February 21, 2019, and October 11, 2022, inclusive (the “Class Period”) may move the U.S. District Court for the District of Maryland to appoint them as lead plaintiff, no later than January 3, 2023.
-Current holders of Enviva stock may pursue corporate governance reforms.
-Investors who wish to discuss Enviva stock should contact Edelson Lechtzin LLP, toll-free at 1-844-696-7492, or by e-mail at [email protected].
+Investors who purchased Twist common stock between December 13, 2019, and November 14, 2022, inclusive (the “Class Period”) may move the U.S. District Court for the Northern District of California to appoint them as lead plaintiff, no later than February 10, 2023.
+Current holders of Twist stock may pursue corporate governance reforms.
+Investors who wish to discuss Twist stock should contact Edelson Lechtzin LLP, toll free at 1-844-696-7492, or by e-mail at [email protected].
 A copy of the class action complaint can be viewed HERE.

 For more information, please contact: